essien1990/RESTAPIs/README.md

 - Import Flask and FastAPI packages
 - Use In-memory list approach for REST API CRUD(GET,POST,PUT,DELETE) methods
 - Create API using FastAPI by creating a fake database using pydantic inheriting from BaseModel
-- Create API using Flask and PostgreSQL database using SQLAlchemy ORM to have consistent data
+- Create Car API using Flask and PostgreSQL database using SQLAlchemy ORM to have consistent data
+- Create Users API using FastAPI Async SQL (Relational Database) using PostgreSQL database and SQLAlchemy ORM to have consistent data
 - Use dummy data from https://www.mockaroo.com/ for testing the API
 - Use Postman or an extension on VScode called Thunder client to test the REST API